officelearn/azure-docs.sv-se/articles/virtual-machines/extensions/vmsnapshot-linux.md

       "vmType": "microsoft.compute/virtualmachines"
     },
     "protectedSettings": {
-      "objectStr": "<blob SAS uri represenattion of VM sent by Azure Backup service to extension>", "logsBlobUri": "<blob uri where logs of command execution by extension are written to>", "statusBlobUri": "<blob uri where status of the command executed by extension is written>" }
+      "objectStr": "<blob SAS uri representation of VM sent by Azure Backup service to extension>", "logsBlobUri": "<blob uri where logs of command execution by extension are written to>", "statusBlobUri": "<blob uri where status of the command executed by extension is written>" }